cfe-lab/MiSeqQCReport/install/README.md

 * miseqqc_upload.service -> /etc/systemd/system
 * miseqqc_upload.timer -> /etc/systemd/system
 * miseqqc_upload.conf -> /etc
+* crontab_mail.py -> /opt

-Make sure all files are only readable by root.
+Make sure all files are only readable by root, although crontab_mail.py doesn't matter.

 Don't put the environment variables directly in the `.service` file, because its contents are visible to all users with `systemctl show miseqqc_upload`.